entelognathus/galeaspid-phylogeny/Taxa used in analysis to be compiled.md

 Pan, J., Ji, S.A., 1993.
 First discovery of Middle Devonian galeaspids in China. *Vertebrata PalAsiatica*, 31(4): 304–307, 340.

-Ritchie, A., 1967.
-Ateleaspis tessellata Traquair, a non-cornuate cephalaspid from the Upper Silurian of Scotland. *Zoological Journal of the Linnean Society*, 47: 69–81.
+Ritchie, A., 1967. *Ateleaspis tessellata* Traquair, a non-cornuate cephalaspid from the Upper Silurian of Scotland. *Zoological Journal of the Linnean Society*, 47: 69–81.

 Shan, X.R., Zhu, M., Zhao, W.J., Pan, Z.H., Wang, P.L., and Gai, Z.K., 2020.
 A new genus of sinogaleaspids (Galeaspida, stem-Gnathostomata) from the Silurian Period in Jiangxi, China. *PeerJ*, 8: e9008.

 Shan, X.R., Gai, Z.K., Lin, X.H., Chen, Y., Zhu, M., and Zhao, W.J., 2022.
 The oldest eugaleaspiform fishes from the Silurian red beds in Jiangxi, South China and their stratigraphic significance. *Journal of Asian Earth Sciences*, 229: 105187.

 Shan, X.R., Zhao, W.J., and Gai, Z.K., 2023.
-A new species of Jiangxialepis (Galeaspida) from the lower Telychian (Silurian) of Jiangxi and its biostratigraphic significance. *Acta Geologica Sinica (English Edition)*, 97(2): 393–403.
+A new species of *Jiangxialepis* (Galeaspida) from the lower Telychian (Silurian) of Jiangxi and its biostratigraphic significance. *Acta Geologica Sinica (English Edition)*, 97(2): 393–403.

 Shan, X.R., Lin, X.H., Zhang, Y.M., Li, X.T., and Gai, Z.K., 2023.
-New findings of Xiyuichthys (Xiushuiaspidae, Galeaspida) from the Silurian of Jiangxi Province and Tarim Basin. *Vertebrata Palasiatica*, 61(4): 245–260.
+New findings of *Xiyuichthys* (Xiushuiaspidae, Galeaspida) from the Silurian of Jiangxi Province and Tarim Basin. *Vertebrata Palasiatica*, 61(4): 245–260.

 Shan, X.R., Zhu, M., Zhao, W.J., and Gai, Z.K., 2023.
 Fossil fishes from the Silurian Lower Red Beds in Wuhan, Hubei and their biogeographic significances. *Journal of Palaeogeography*, 25(2): 327–340.

 Shan, X.R., Zhu, M., Li, Q., Gai, Z.K., 2024.
-A taxonomical revision of ‘Dongfangaspis qujingensis’ from the Lower Devonian of Qujing, Yunnan Province. *Vertebrata Palasiatica*, 62(2): 85–98.
+A taxonomical revision of ‘*Dongfangaspis qujingensis*’ from the Lower Devonian of Qujing, Yunnan Province. *Vertebrata Palasiatica*, 62(2): 85–98.

 Si, C.D., Gai, Z.K., and Zhao, W.J., 2015.
-A new species of Siyingia from the Lower Devonian Xishancun Formation of Qujing, Yunnan. *Vertebrata PalAsiatica*, 53(2): 1–13.
+A new species of *Siyingia* from the Lower Devonian Xishancun Formation of Qujing, Yunnan. *Vertebrata PalAsiatica*, 53(2): 1–13.

-Sun, H.R., Gai, Z.K., Cai, J.C., Li Q., Zhu, M., and Zhao, W.J., 2022.
-Xitunaspis, a new eugaleaspid fish (Eugaleaspiformes, Galeaspida) from the Lower Devonian of Qujing, Yunnan. *Vertebrata Palasiatica*, 60(3): 169–183.
+Sun, H.R., Gai, Z.K., Cai, J.C., Li Q., Zhu, M., and Zhao, W.J., 2022. *Xitunaspis*, a new eugaleaspid fish (Eugaleaspiformes, Galeaspida) from the Lower Devonian of Qujing, Yunnan. *Vertebrata Palasiatica*, 60(3): 169–183.

 Tông-Dzuy, T., and Janvier, P., 1987.
 Les vertébrés Dévoniens du Viêtnam. *Annales de Paléontologie (Vert.-Invert.)*, 73(3): 165–194.